MTHS-TSA/TSA-Reference/highschool/cybersecurity-hs.md

 - Teams may not communicate with people outside the competition for help
 - Searching on the world wide web for answers or more information during the competition is very much encouraged
 - Attacking the CTF hosting infrastructure is not allowed
-- You may not brute force flags (aka gussing stuff until you get it)
+- You may not brute force flags (aka guessing stuff until you get it)

 ## Competing